penniepeng321/football/README.md

 ## Match success rate

-Football_network_gee.R analyzes the association between match success rate and social network interaction per match per player, including variates such as player's age, country of origin, and other information.
+Football_network_gee.R analyzes the association between match success rate and social network interaction per match per player, including variates such as player's age, country of origin, and other information, with generalized estimating equation package in R.